jwbuurlage/Bulk/README.md

 * Jan-Willem Buurlage (@jwbuurlage)
 * Tom Bannink (@tombana)

+Also thanks to:

+* Rob Bisseling

 ## Contributing

-We welcome contributions.
-Please submit pull requests against the develop branch.
+We welcome contributions!
+Please submit pull requests against the `develop` branch.
+For each PR:

+- Describe the change in `CHANGELOG.md`
+- New authors may add their name to the 'thanks to' section in `README.md`
+- Format the code using `clang-format`, with the configuration found in the root of this project

 If you have any issues, questions, or remarks, then please open an issue on GitHub.